-Infrared – it surrounds us every single day of the year but we cannot see it.
-However with a little bit of foresight and preparation we can photograph it, and choosing to capture infrared images opens up a new world of photographic opportunities.
+Infrared surrounds us every single day of the year but we cannot see it.
+However, with a little bit of foresight and preparation we can photograph it, and choosing to embark on an infrared photography journey opens up a new world of photographic opportunities.
 But before we can start to photograph in infrared, it helps to have a basic understanding of what is actually is.
 Essentially, infrared light is invisible radiant energy with longer wavelengths than normal light and extends just pass the red edge of our visible spectrum.
 These wavelengths are measured in nanometers (nm), with infrared light being present from around 700 nm.

 Infrared Photography in the Past

 Whilst shooting in infrared may sound very technical, and almost a bit geeky, I am pleased to say that the process is actually quite simple nowadays.
 However, it has not always been that way.
 Back in the days of film, when I first started shooting infrared, the process of using IR was a complicated and time-consuming process.
 First of all, the film had to be loaded into the camera in complete darkness (the light seals of the film canisters did not block infrared light), then the images had to be composed using visible light and the only way to focus was by using an basic infrared scale on your lens (the reason for this being that infrared light focuses at a different wavelength compared to visible).

 Next, before fitting a visually opaque filter (which only allows infrared light to pass) I had to take a meter reading based on visible light and then try to compensate for removal of visible light (i.e. estimate the exposure required for infrared light, which happened to be a difference of between three to six f-stops).
 Once the filter was fitted I would take a shot (or more accurately a few shots bracketed at different exposures) and then restart the process again for the next shot.